alexpaden/identity-ai/main/technical-architecture.md

 - Title: Sentence Level Frameworks
 - Summary: A collections of frameworks to capture an essence of data at the sentence level.
 - Title: Simple Classification Observe the Surface Level
 - Summary: Sentences should be used to build upon that, stay simple, concise, fast.
-Lean.</essay>
+Lean.
+- Title: Summarizing User Relationships with Simple Labels and Dynamic Context
+- Summary: this essay proposes using simple, broad labels (such as main interests or general tone) to represent users, and only creating richer context-driven summaries when requested or needed.

 <essay title="Precision User Modeling: Key Concepts & Applications" author="shoni.eth" timestamp="03/16/2025">